keslert/keslert.github.io/_posts/2017-10-01-quals-prep.md

 ### Understanding Computers and Cognition

+How do computers fit into a human society?

 "We can create tools that are designed to make the maximal use of human perception and understanding without projecting human capacities on the computer."

+"We are doing more than asking what can be built.
+We are engaging in a philosophical discourse about the self&mdash;about what we can do and what we can be."

 Our current approach to AI will not result in "intelligent" machines.

 Most AI today is just pattern matching.

 * Breakdown: when unexpected things happen and the technology becomes visible.
 "A breakdown is not a negative situation to be avoided, but a situation of non-obviousness, in which the recognition that something is missing leads to unconcealing some aspect of the network of tools that we are engaged in using."
 * Blindness: unexpect and unintended consequences of hiding or closing off possibilities or actions.
+We are always somewhat blind to the prejudicies/assumptions that guide our thinking...and we can't totally escape this predicament.
 * Throwness: rarely is life based on preconceived actions, but instead life is thrown at us and we must act.

 "The question 'Is X a bachelor?' cannot be answered without considering the potential answers to'Why do you want to know?'"
 The appropriate action is dependant on context, i.e. the intended actions of the questioner.

-"The essence of intelligence is to act appropriately when there is no simple pre-definition of the problem or the space of states in which to search for a solution."
+* "The essence of intelligence is to act appropriately when there is no simple pre-definition of the problem or the space of states in which to search for a solution."

-"It should be no surprise then, that the area in which artificial intelligence has had the greatest difficulty is in the programming common sense."
+* "It should be no surprise then, that the area in which artificial intelligence has had the greatest difficulty is in the programming common sense."

-"We accuse people of lacking common sense precisely when some representation of the sitaution has blinded them to a space of potentially relevant actions."
+* "We accuse people of lacking common sense precisely when some representation of the sitaution has blinded them to a space of potentially relevant actions."

-"the essence of our intelligence is in our thrownness, not our reflection."
+* "the essence of our intelligence is in our thrownness, not our reflection."

 "There is a clear split between the 'knowledge engineers,' who apply the well-developed technologies of AI to practical problems, and the 'mind-modelers,' who speculate about the more complex structures that might underlie human thought."